abiy-tasissa/Piecewise-Linear-Model-For-Nonconvex-Classifiers/README.md

-# Piecwise-Linear-Model-For-Nonconvex-Classifiers
+# Piecewise-Linear-Model-For-Nonconvex-Classifiers
 Classifier for a two-class dataset using only piecewise linear functions.
 Applicable to any nonlinear non-convex boundary of moderate complexity.
 This was a final project for MATH 6490 course at Rensselaer Polyetechnic Institute titled Topics in Optimization offered in Spring 2018.
-The instructor was Professor Yangyang Xu.
+The instructor was Professor [Yangyang Xu](https://xu-yangyang.github.io/).
 The project was a team work with [Abhishek Choudhary](https://github.com/abhiachoudhary).

 ## MATLAB files description
 `demo_pwl.m`: This is the main file which loads (different kinds of) data file (.mat) and divides it into training and testing set.
 Then it calls the `run_sequentially.m` file after setting the parameter m which denotes the number of piecwise linear components in the classifier.